neuralconfig/wifi-test/README.md

 1. Verify that the target IPs are reachable from the network you're connecting to
 2. Check if the ping targets are in a different subnet from your wireless connection
-   - If pinging across subnets, try using the `--vrf` option to set up proper routing
+   - When pinging targets in different subnets, use the `--vrf` option to set up proper routing
+   - The `--vrf` option also works for same-subnet targets and is recommended for all ping tests
 3. Ensure there are no firewall rules blocking ICMP traffic

 ### Password Authentication Issues